KSpiliop/LPSOLVE_in_Python/README.md

 First we import numpy and the LPSOLVE library.
-The library exposes only a function lpsolve() therefore we import 'all' to avoid writing lpsolve55.lpsolve() at each call.
+The library exposes only one wrapper function lpsolve() therefore we import 'all' to avoid writing lpsolve55.lpsolve() at each call.

+A complete list of the LPSOLVE API can be found in [LPSOLVE pages](http://lpsolve.sourceforge.net/5.5/ "LPSOLVE").

 ```python